dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ```

 We can load the checkpoint with the function `model_from_checkpoint`.
-From the checkpoint we can retrieve all other configurations such as the model type, class map, image size and the transforms.
+From the checkpoint, we can retrieve all other configurations such as the model type, class map, image size, and the transforms.

 ```python
 checkpoint_and_model = model_from_checkpoint(checkpoint_path)